 Why should you submit a talk proposal, or otherwise participate in or advocate for !!Con?
-I’ve said a lot on this blog about what I think makes !!Con special, but one of my favorite articulations of what we’re about came from Sumana Harihareswara, a longtime !!Con attendee and Recurse Center community member, in the form of her 2016 article “Toward a !!Con Aesthetic”.
-A few excerpts from Sumana’s piece:
+I’ve said a lot on this blog about what I think makes !!Con special, but one of my favorite articulations of what we’re about is “Toward a !!Con Aesthetic”, a 2016 article by Sumana Harihareswara, a longtime !!Con attendee and Recurse Center community member.
+Reading the whole article is worth your time, but I’ll share a few excerpts that I particularly like:

 When someone asks what kind of programming !!Con is about, they might be following assumptions laid down by hundreds of other tech conferences that focus on particular frameworks, languages, methodologies, business needs, vendors, or demographics. !!Con deliberately breaks down these divisions.
 The radical assumption !!Con makes instead is that every attendee has the capability of being curious about everything, at least for ten minutes.

 !!Con contrasts with other programming conferences the way Recurse Center or a research lab contrasts with other programming environments: it values what is interesting and nourishing, instead of always asking what will make money. !!Con is “unprofessional” but here that word is not a license to be unreliable or jerky or oppressive; it’s license to show fear and curiosity.